pyRiemann/pyRiemann-qiskit/README.md

   The number of qubits (and therefore the feature dimension) is limited to:

-  - 24 on a local quantum simulator, and up to:
+  - ~36 (depends on system memory size) on a local quantum simulator, and up to:
   - 5000 on a remote quantum simulator;
-  - 5 on free real quantum computers, and up to:
+  - 7 on free real quantum computers, and up to:
-  - 65 on exploratory quantum computers (not available for public use).
+  - 127 on exploratory quantum computers (not available for public use).

 - Time complexity

-  A higher number of trials or dimension increases time to completion of the quantum algorithm, especially when running on a local machine.
+  A higher number of trials or dimensions increases the time to completion of the quantum algorithm, especially when running on a local machine.
 This is why the number of trials is limited in the examples we provided.
 However, you should avoid such practices in your own analysis.